uber-archive/ohana-ios/README.md

 [![License](https://img.shields.io/cocoapods/l/Ohana.svg?style=flat)](http://cocoapods.org/pods/Ohana)
 [![Platform](https://img.shields.io/cocoapods/p/Ohana.svg?style=flat)](http://cocoapods.org/pods/Ohana)

-Ohana is a framework for working with contacts on the iOS platform.
-It provides a component-based architecture for loading and processing contacts, as well as handling contact selection.
-Whether loading contacts to display to a user, or processing contact data programatically, Ohana provides a simple, but extensible, framework on which to build your app.
+Ohana is a framework for working with a user's contacts on the iOS platform.
+It provides a component-based architecture for loading and processing contacts, as well as managing state such as contact selection and tagging.
+Whether loading contacts to display to a user, or processing contact data programatically, Ohana provides a simple, but extensible, framework for contact access in your application.
 Check out the [wiki](https://github.com/uber/ohana-ios/wiki) to learn how the library works.
 There are two quickstart guides available: one for [Swift](https://github.com/uber/ohana-ios/wiki/Quick-Start-(Swift)) and one for [Objective-C](https://github.com/uber/ohana-ios/wiki/Quick-Start-(Objective-C)).
 If you have any questions, feel free to ask on [Stack Overflow](http://stackoverflow.com/questions/tagged/ohana) (tag "ohana").

 ## Features